 CRPNA recommends reviewing this information carefully to ensure you are directing your complaint to the appropriate organization.

-If you have a concern about a Registered Psychiatric Nurse related to patient abuse you should report this to CRPNA.
+If you have a concern about a Registered Psychiatric Nurse related to patient abuse, you should report this to the employer and CRPNA.
 You may also report this to the Protection for Persons in Care (PPC).
 For other concerns related to patient abuse, not involving a Registered Psychiatric Nurse, you need to contact PPC.
 You do not need to know the name of an individual health care provider to file a complaint with PPC.

 Further information about patient abuse can be found at: health.alberta.ca/services/protection-persons-care.